Module Catalogue 2023/24

 This module aims:

-This practical, hands-on module will introduce students to those key skills in the publication, distribution, maintenance and curation of multimedia news.
+This part-theory-part-practice module will introduce students to those key skills in the identification, publication, distribution, maintenance and curation of multimedia news.

-You will be introduced to key theoretical considerations in the field of journalism studies and will learn how to apply these theories and concepts to your praxis.
+You will be introduced to key theoretical considerations in the intersection of journalism and social media, and you will learn how to apply these theories and concepts to your praxis.

 Outline Of Syllabus

-This module is aimed at students who wish to further develop skills in the publication, distribution and maintenance (or curation) of online journalism.
+This module is aimed at students who wish to explore the nexus between journalism and the theoretical and practical contexts of social media.

-The syllabus of this module will largely concern those processes and protocols involved in the publication and distribution of journalism.
-The topics covered may therefore include, but are not limited to:
+The lecture topics covered may therefore include, but are not limited to:

 Learning Outcomes